Before making an application it’s really important you find out if your organisation is eligible and understand our funding principles.

 Grants to individuals

-We only provide support to registered charities not individuals.
-The only exception to this is that we will consider funding individual postgraduate scholarship projects in the applied research priority theme, providing that the applying academic organisation ensures that it holds an open competition to select a candidate to undertake the grant-funded research.
+We only provide support to registered charities, not individuals.
+The only exception to this is individual postgraduate scholarship projects in the applied research priority theme, provided that the applying academic organisation ensures that it holds an open competition to select a candidate to undertake the grant-funded research.

 Organisations without at least three non-executive trustees or directors